 When planning a project of any type, it makes perfect sense to initially research and detail the specifics of the project in order to lay a solid foundation to work from.
-This is particularly true with software development, where careful initial planning is vital to ensuring the project is legitimate in the eyes of critical stakeholders and will meet specified goals.
+This is particularly true with a laboratory information management system (LIMS) software implementation, where careful initial planning is vital to ensuring the project is legitimate in the eyes of critical stakeholders and will meet specified goals.
 This demands the creation of a software requirements specification.

 Merriam-Webster defines a “specification” as “a detailed precise presentation of something or of a plan or proposal for something.”
 Using our software development example again, from the perspective of software project stakeholders, this definition makes sense.
 Without this critical specification step, the software development project is sure to face the second most commonly cited reason for project failure: poor requirements management.